Skip to main content

 The year is 19 AD.
 The Roman Empire is in turmoil.
 The emperor Tiberius is old and sick, and the succession is uncertain.
-In this time of chaos, one man stands out as a beacon of hope: Germanicus, the nephew and adopted son of Tiberius.
+In this time of chaos, one man stands out as a beacon of hope: Germanicus, the nephew and adopted son of Emperor Tiberius.

 Germanicus is a popular and charismatic figure.
 He is a brilliant general and a skilled diplomat.
 He is also a devoted husband and father.
 But Germanicus is also a threat to Tiberius' power.
 The emperor fears that Germanicus will one day usurp the throne.